julialuza/marine-species-ml/README.md

 # Marine Species Classification
-A Python/Keras project for classifying 13 marine species from images using a Convolutional Neural Network (CNN).
+A deep learning project for classifying 13 marine species from images using a Convolutional Neural Network (CNN).

 ## Project Overview
+This project focuses on building an end-to-end machine learning pipeline for image classification of marine species.

+**Key features:**
-- **Goal:** Automatically classify images of marine species into 13 categories using deep learning.
+- Classification of **13 marine species**
-- **Workflow:** Data preprocessing → Model training → Evaluation → Prediction → Integration into Python application.
-- **Use case:** Portfolio project showcasing practical ML and Python development skills.
+- Transfer learning using **EfficientNetB1**
+- Custom training pipeline with data augmentation
+- Evaluation using classification metrics and visualizations
+- Desktop GUI application for real-time predictions

 ## Technologies & Skills